waylund/04-trails-app/README.md

+# Boulder React Coding Night - Trail Hazard App

+Thanks for stopping by :smiley: :thumbsup: :fire:

 # Introduction

-Welcome to Boulder React Coding Night's Trail Hazard App, an app to report and track hazards on trails throughout the area.
+Welcome to **Boulder React Coding Night's Trail Hazard App**, an app to report and track hazards on trails throughout the area.

 The app is built with React/Redux using React Boilerplate to create new components, containers, routes, etc. This helps us keep consistency across the project.
 The backend/data storage design is yet to be decided so we are currently using mock data.